evaera/Bubbles/README.md

 By default, methods from later-composed Bubbles override methods from earlier-composed ones.
 But Bubble provides a `Collision` utility Bubble which lets you override this behavior.

 ### Forbidding Overriding
-By composing with a Bubble created with `Collsion.forbid`, you can explicitly define method names for which you want to forbid overriding.
+By composing with a Bubble created with `Collsion.forbidCollision`, you can explicitly define method names for which you want to forbid overriding.
 If you then compose with another Bubble that has methods that share those names, an error will be thrown.

 ```lua
 local Bubbles = require(path.to.Bubbles)